Mickey Cohen: Later years

 In 1950, Cohen was investigated along with many other underworld figures by a U.S. Senate committee known as the Kefauver Commission.
-As a result of this investigation, Cohen was convicted of tax evasion in June 1951 and sentenced to prison for four years.
+As a result of this investigation, Cohen was convicted of tax evasion in June 1951 and sentenced to four years in prison.

 Ben Hecht stated in his autobiography, A Child of the Century, that Cohen called him to say he wanted to do his part in helping Hecht raise money to support Menachem Begin's Irgun in its activities.
 Cohen called together a parlor meeting of business associates and had Hecht address them on the importance of the cause.
 Each person was then asked to call out a sum he would donate.
 In some cases, Cohen told a donor "that's not enough," and they upped the pledge.
 Later, when Cohen was arrested, he called Hecht from prison to ask if he had access to some cash to help with his bail.
-When Hecht apologized, Cohen politely said goodbye, and they never spoke again.
+When Hecht demurred, Cohen politely said goodbye, and they never spoke again.

 When he was released in October 1955, he became an international celebrity.
 He ran floral shops, paint stores, nightclubs, casinos, gas stations, a men's haberdashery, and even drove an ice cream van on San Vicente Boulevard in the Brentwood section of Los Angeles, according to author Richard Lamparski.